-A succession of hits, no matter their individual success, does not make an album.
+A succession of hits, no matter their success, does not make an album.
 An album is meant to tell a story.
 Not necessarily in a literal sense—though, it certainly can—but in that every good album has a beginning, middle and end, and that as a whole it’s more than the sum of its parts.
-Much of this is done through sequencing, which can make or break an album, no matter the individual quality of its tracks.
+Artists and producers accomplish this feat sequencing, which can make or break an album, no matter the individual quality of its tracks.

 Few albums in hip-hop history make a stronger argument for this case than The Notorious B.I.G.’s Life After Death.